Towards Cumulative Abstract Semantics via Handlers: Conclusion

 Dynamic evaluators and static analyzers are valuable, demanding both time and effort to implement.
 If an interpreter is too delicate and monolithic, despite its value, it will ultimately be abandoned.
 This leaves most of its functionality to be re-implemented.
 The ideal abstract interpretation framework would not only be modular but require little overhead to extend.
 Being forced to abandon an implementation due to new requirements of the semantic domain and finding it simpler to start from the ground up prevents progress and leads to lost time.
 This has led to many abstract analysis frameworks losing momentum once completed, as they cannot easily extend new features or domains.

 Interpreters serve the function of giving semantics to syntax, meaning separating the two is a difficult task.
 One existing approach is through monads, but the complexity often prevents the full realization of monadic modularity~\cite{Brady13}.
-Existing modular monadic approaches use tightly coupled components, traversed with monad transformers, making it difficult to modify elements in isolation~\cite{Schrijvers19, Liang95}.
+Existing modular monadic approaches use tightly coupled components, traversed with monad transformers, making it a complex task to modify elements in isolation~\cite{Schrijvers19, Liang95}.
 Monadic encapsulation is represented by layers of stacked monads, each handling specific functionality, relying on monad transformers to couple distinct components.
 This structure means computations must be manually threaded through adjacent layers.

 Recently, a new approach to functional encapsulation has emerged in this space: effects and effect handlers~\cite{Plotkin_2013, Brady13, Poulsen23}.
 Several new languages natively support these effects systems, such as Koka~\cite{leijen14, leijen17} and Flix~\cite{Madsen16}.
 While these languages have explored effect systems for language design and extension, their potential for modularizing abstract interpretation frameworks has remained largely uncharted.
 At a high level, the distinction between an effect-oriented interface and a monad stack is the ease of composition.
-However, languages with first-class effects, such as Koka, can infer the effect being triggered and call the corresponding handler automatically based on the inferred effect of the computation~\cite{leijen14}.
+However, languages with first-class, polymorphic effects, such as Koka, can infer a triggered effect's return type and call the corresponding handler automatically~\cite{leijen14}.
 Consequently, effect systems allow for the separation of syntax and semantics with effect signatures and effect handlers; to do this, they rely on delimited continuations within handlers, implemented to fill out the type requirements of the effects they handle~\cite{Hillerstrom16}.
+It is important to note that dynamically scoped handlers can cause continuations to capture more than they should when an effect resumes.
+Grouping effectful operations with multiple resumptions into one effect interface ensures each operations' handler is in the same scope.
+As a result, each continuation captures precisely what it should at every resumption.
 By varying the order of applied resumptions in handlers for the same effects, control flow can be transformed~\cite{Hillerstrom16, leijen17}.
 As a result the same effectful skeleton or effect interface can express single-path or multiple-path interpretations by changing only one handler.